GandhiCloudLab/envizi-api/readme.md

 ## 1. Retrieve Report Names

-The API `meta` option allows the user get the list of API reports that are available to this login.
+The `meta` API option allows the user to get the list of reports available for data download via API for this user.

-The API report names retrieved here to be used with all other meta and data API calls.
+The API report names retrieved here to be used with all other `report meta` and `data` API calls.

 #### Sample URL

 The sample url looks like this

     https://ukapi.envizi.com/api/meta

 #### Sample Code

-Here is the sample code to pull the report names.
+Here is the sample code using `meta` API to pull the report names.

 ```
 export API_USER=<<USER>>